JessKaria/project-3/README.md

 ## Speech Synthesis
 ![here](https://github.com/JessKaria/project-3/blob/main/Untitled%20design%20(5).png?raw=true)

-From the ideation stage, we always discussed how it would be useful it would be if the ingredients could be read out to you.
+From the ideation stage, we always discussed how it would be useful if the ingredients could be read out to you.
 I was super happy to discover a Speech Synthesis tool that I implemented on our single recipe page.
-More importantly however this small feature made the content more accessible to those with vision impairements.
+More importantly however this small feature made the content more accessible to those with vision impairments.
 I only wish we had implemented it across the entire website.

 ## Challenges

 The most challenging part for myself was working trying the best way to structure the login, registration and edit modals.
-The whole process from building the backend from scratch to then sending requests to the back end we built was such an enjoyable process and taught be alot about the inportance of models what back-end constraints to consider when designing a system.
+The whole process from building the backend from scratch to then sending requests to the back end we built was such an enjoyable process and taught me a lot about the importance of models and what back-end constraints to consider when designing a system.

 The second most challenging part of this project was trying to manage GIT and dealing with merge conflicts, we got over this pretty quickly, and learning this on the project was super useful.

 ## What I learned?

-* Building this project really cemented my understanding of the MVC structure, and how websites retrive and render data from databases.
+* Building this project really cemented my understanding of the MVC structure, and how websites retrieve and render data from databases.

 * I learnt a lot about testing the value of good error handling, and how to stress test forms for user errors, coming from a background in marketing this was such a valuable lesson as I saw how validation was done from the ground up.

-* In hindsight I think I could have been more adventurous and added some more functionality, including video or some other multi-media
+* In hindsight I think I could have been more adventurous and added some more functionality, including video or some other multimedia

 ## Future features

 * Improve the edit account, allow users to be able to reset their password.
-* Move the homeslider below fold
+* Move the home slider below fold
 * Implement Speech Synthesis across the entire site
 * Allow users to message each other
 * Allow users to follow each other